 - Issue a text message to all UC students and employees who have not opted out of the emergency text notification system

-- Issue a text message and email to all persons who have signed up for notifications via Rave Alert
+- Issue a text message and email to all persons who have signed up for notifications via Bearcat Guardian.

 - The Director of Public Relations or designee will post the schedule change or cancellation on the University home page (www.uc.edu).
-Public Safety will send text messages and emails, update the 513-556-3333 phone line and Twitter, and contact the University Communications Director or designee (M+C).
-Digital signage boards and the voice capable alarm system may also be utilized to communicate a winter weather closure.
-The University Communications Director or designee (M+C) will draft a weather related notification statement to be placed on the UC web page by M+C personnel.
+If needed, digital signage boards and the voice capable alarm system may also be utilized to communicate a winter weather closure.

 - Unless specifically stated otherwise, the Academic Health Center is excluded from general schedule changes or closures.